 In this project the student gets access to whole genome sequences of 192 individuals of each species.
 This project is suited for students with a strong interest in (population) genomics and (learning) bioinformatics.
 There is a lot of data available and different approaches as well as different specific research questions can be explored.
 For this reason, personal input and creativity by the student is also encouraged.
 The student will closely collaborate with Thijs and has the chance to be involved in the writing of a manuscript aimed for publication in a peer-reviewed scientific journal.

 5. Diversity of micro-organisms in Northern Norway

 Are you fascinated by small ponds and lakes?
 Did you ever wonder what microscopic life these freshwaters harbour?
 If yes, then we might have a thesis topic for you!
-In my group, we investigate species and genetic diversity of micro-organisms with a particular focus on protist species.
-Protista is a very broad group, ranging from algae to protozoan and slime molds.
-In this project, we focus on protozoan.
-You will combine fieldwork with laboratory experiments and survey protozoan communities of natural freshwater ponds along an latitudinal gradient in Norway.
+In the freshwater ciliate team, we investigate the species diversity and genetic diversity of ciliates in Norway.
+Ciliates belong to the protists, which are eukaryotes that are neither plants, animals or fungi, but which for instance also includes algae and slime molds.
+One of the most famous protists is the ciliate Paramecium caudatum (tøffeldyr in Norwegian or pantoffeldier in Dutch), which you might have encountered when you were a child and for the first time looked through a microscope.
+In this project, you will survey protozoan communities of natural freshwater ponds along an latitudinal gradient in Norway.
 In particular, you will identify the different species found via metabarcoding and microscopy.
-This project will highly contribute to the largely unknown micro-organismal diversity harboured in freshwater ponds in Northern Norway.
-Do not hesitate to contact me with further questions or if you want to know more about what my group is doing, please check my webpage here or here.
+This project will contribute to the largely unknown micro-organismal diversity harboured in freshwater ponds in Northern Norway.
+Depending on your interest, you can also include more experimental or molecular lab work in your thesis.
+For more information about the freshwater ciliate team, please check my webpage here or here.